- As low as $164/Night

 - Condo

 (Also see “The Washington” for the downstairs condo.)
 This bright upstairs apartment has tons of windows and a high porch with vistas to the Northwest Quadrant, one of the four neighborhoods in Beaufort’s Historic District.
 The side door is used to walk upstairs to the condo.
 The modest bedroom (just big enough for the bed) has a queen bed and modest closet.
 The on suite bath has a tub/shower and toilet.
 The living room offers a intelligent tv and modest breakfast table with adjustable leaves.
 The kitchen has a full refrigerator/freezer, microwave, full cooktop and oven.
 Coffee can be made using the keurig or French press.
-We savor sipping the coffee on the second story porch.
+We appreciate sipping the coffee on the second story porch.

 There is off street parking available.